zz2548/Team-9-Technology-Template-Repository/README.md

 # Team 9 - Chat Client - Discord

-This project is a modular chat client inspired by Discord, designed as part of a software engineering coursework assignment.
-It focuses on defining clean interfaces between components and writing robust tests for those interfaces.
+This project is a modular chat client.

 ## Interface Summary